craftcms/docs/docs/5.x/upgrade.md

     You’ll need to manually edit each plugin version in `composer.json`.
 If any plugins are still in beta, you may need to change your [`minimum-stability`](https://getcomposer.org/doc/04-schema.md#minimum-stability) and [`prefer-stable`](https://getcomposer.org/doc/04-schema.md#prefer-stable) settings.
     :::

+    While you’re at it, review your project’s [other dependencies](#entry-scripts)!
 You may also need to add `"php": "8.2"` to your [platform](https://getcomposer.org/doc/06-config.md#platform) requirements, or remove it altogether.
 1. Run `composer update`.
 1. Make any required changes to your [configuration](#configuration).
 1. Run `php craft up`.